 March 2017.
 Due to changing focus of this project towards family matching away from Y-research, for consistency and administrative ease we have broken off the original Y-DNA project into a new Cornwall Advanced YDNA project with 101 members taken from this project.
-This maintains the compendium of Cornish Y-DNA.
-All mmebers of the new project are also members of CORNWALL Men from this project who have tested SNPs may join the new project.
+This maintains our curated database of Cornish Y-DNA.
+All members of the new project are also members of CORNWALL.
+Men from the CORNWALL project who have a paternal line of descent from Cornwall and have tested SNPs may join the new project.

 Dec 10 2016.
 200 members including 166 full members

 April 2016: L21 paper written which suggests SW England was a major point of dispersal for classic British R1b-L21 Y-DNA to the Continent https://rmit.academia.edu/JoeFlood/Drafts

 Nov 2015: We have finally passed 100 members.
 Associate membership introduced under trial for autosomal members, following teh lead of DEVON.